openstax/corgi/docs/operations/updating_the_stack.rst

 =================================================================================
 This will ensure proper labels are applied to the docker swarm nodes.

-**It is recommended to install docker-auto-labels, deploy to staging, and promote to production in a virtual enviornment.**
+**It is recommended to install docker-auto-labels, deploy to staging, and promote to production in a python virtual enviornment.**

 .. code-block:: bash